nwaforchibundo/website/_posts/2023-08-08-Need for miniaturization.md

 {: .box-success}
 To further enhance MIS capabilities, there is a growing demand for smaller and more precise devices.

-Considering the most popular commercial surgical robotic system, which is da Vinci, has more than 10 million MIS performed worldwide {% cite Badani2007 %},{% cite Ettorre9531355 %},{% cite marcus2014 %},{% cite intuitive2023 %}.
+Considering the most popular commercial surgical robotic system, which is da Vinci.
+It has more than 10 million MIS performed worldwide {% cite Badani2007 %},{% cite Ettorre9531355 %},{% cite marcus2014 %},{% cite intuitive2023 %}.
 This surgical robot uses instruments that are rigid and straight with articulating tips.
 In addition, they also have a large footprint in the operating room.
 Hence, the trend toward miniaturization of MIS tools is evident in order to maximize the benefits and advantages that come with it {% cite yang2018grand %}.
 Some of the key benefits or reasons for MIS device miniaturization include:
 {: .text-justify}